-Kicking off the event will be a welcome keynote by Rebecca Jewett, President and CEO of Palmer Land Trust.
+TENACITY will open with a welcome keynote by Rebecca Jewett, President and CEO of Palmer Land Trust.
 The on-stage conversation will be moderated by Ed Roberson, host of the Mountain & Prairie Podcast and Conservation Director at Palmer Land Trust.
-It will be recorded and then released as a podcast episode following the event.
+Check out the conversation in podcast form on Mountain & Prairie Podcast.

 Join us for what is sure to be a fascinating and inspiring evening learning from these women, celebrating their vision for Colorado, and cultivating a sense of community and action for the important work of protecting our home.